sarxyz/twoDimArrayPractice/README.md

 2. Initializing arrays with random values.
 The following loop initializes the array with random values between 0 and 99:

 3. Printing arrays.
 To print a two-dimensional array, you have to print each element in the array using a loop.

+4. Summing all elements.
+Use a variable named total to store the sum.
+Initially total is 0.
+Add each element in the array to total using a loop

 5. Summing elements by column.
 Assume every row has the same number of elements.
 For each column, use a variable named total to store its sum.
 Add each element in the column to total using a loop.